flowdy/FlowgencyTM/README.md

 What is FlowgencyTM? - Seven key-notes
 --------------------------------------

  1. FlowgencyTM is a tool to plan and to manage tasks, their urgencies, progresses and also dependencies if any, just for yourself.
-It is all about getting things done, maybe except those of lowest priority, within the time that you have expressedly reserved for work.
-In a business world that is fallen for the multitasking illusion, it helps maintaining to-dos in a sequential order and sticking to it, so flow experience is liklier to come.
+In a business world that is fallen for the multitasking illusion, it is essential to maintain atomic steps in a sequential order that allows for completing all of your tasks in time.
+Doing this all in mind wastes attentiveness and is prone to airy and impulsive revisioning.
+Better delegate consideration of which tasks deserve your attention most, by right now, to the computer.
+Provided the data you enter is appropriate, flow experience is then liklier to come, your working gets healthier and more sustainable.

  2. The user interface is implemented in HTML5 and Javascript, so it runs in your favourite web browser.
 The server component is included in the distribution, too.
 It is preconfigured to run on your local system from which it exclusively accepts requests.